Close-up of gummies and cannabis flower spilling out of a glass jar

 Sativa edibles deliver uplifting, cerebral effects straight from Sativa-dominant cannabis strains.
 They’re the pick-me-up you reach for when you want to tap into creativity or power through a busy afternoon, or when you want to take the edge off in social settings.

 They’re definitely more of a heady high than their Indica counterpart, which can be a good or bad thing depending on your goals or preferences.
-While it’s great for some people, others say Sativa edibles make them too anxious as their thoughts start racing.
+While it’s great for some people, others say Sativa products make them too anxious as their thoughts start racing.

 Key Differences to Consider